PySimpleGUI/PySimpleGUI/readme.md

 There are SO many AI programs that have been published that are command-line driven.
 This in itself isn't a huge hurdle, but it's enough of a "pain in the ass" to type/paste the filename you want to colorize on the command line, run the program, then open the resulting output file in a file viewer.

 GUIs have the power to **change the user experience**, to fill the "GUI Gap".
-With this colorizer example, the user only needs to supply a folder full of images, and then click on an image to both colorize and display the result.
+With this colorizer example, the user only needs to supply a folder full of images and then click on an image to colorize and display the result.

 The program/algorithm to do the colorization was freely available, ready to use.
-What was missing is the ease of use that a GUI could bring.
+What was missing was the ease of use that a GUI could bring.

 <hr>